BenjaminFaucher/Alpha-dissemination/README.md

 ## IDM

 The `IDM` folder pertains to the International Dissemination Model.
 The code for this model is provided in the `IDM.R` and `IDM_functions.R` files.
 To replicate the analyses in the paper, these files must be used with the input data stored in the `Input_IDM.RData` and `delays.RData` files.
-The main outputs of the model are stored in the `res_baseline.RData`, `sum_baseline.RData`, and `sumcount_baseline.RData` files
+The main outputs of the model are stored in the `res_baseline.RData`, `sum_baseline.RData`, and `sumcount_baseline.RData` files.

+The code needs the R package importFromUK (3.2), stored in `importFromUK_3.2.tar.gz`

 ## ATMA